 - (a) Time.
-When there can be no further proceedings in the Court of Appeals or in the Supreme Court with respect to a decision of the Court of Appeals, the clerk of the Court of Appeals must forward its mandate promptly to the clerk of the court or commission from which the appeal proceeded. - (b) Opinions.
+When there can be no further proceedings in this Court or in the Supreme Court with respect to a decision of this Court, the clerk of this Court must forward its mandate promptly to the clerk of the court or commission from which the appeal proceeded. - (b) Opinions.
 If the judgment or order is supported by an opinion, a certified copy of the opinion must accompany the mandate.